 Betong – Hat Yai

 I had been planning to go back to Pattani to do some further exploration, but I found out that there is another tunnel system close to the Thai – Malaysian Border.
 This complex is called Khao Nam Khang Tunnel, in the Khao Nam Khang National Park.
 I prepared myself for a long drive.
 It was a beautiful day and there was little traffic on the road.
 I followed the road back to Yala but took the turnoff to Yaha district and onwards to Khao Nam Khang National Park.
-I passed a beautiful cave with Buddha statues.
+Along the way I passed a beautiful cave with Buddha statues.

 From this temple, I continued on quiet, secondary roads with occasionally stunning views.
 I passed villages where I stopped to say hello to the local people and met this group of schoolchildren.

 At around 1400, I arrived at the Khao Nam Khang National Park.
 It was easy to find the tunnels.
 I paid my entrance fee and entered the complex.
 There were only a few other local tourists, and it was a delight to be there.
 It is not unlike Piyamit Tunnels but a bit less polished, I would say.
-I made a short video which is also a bit similar to the Piyamit one.
+I made a short video that is also a bit similar to the Piyamit one.

 The surroundings of this complex is a real jungle, and everything is just less developed than Piyamit, which has a restaurant and souvenir shops.
 Khao Nam Khang gets fewer visitors than Piyamit because it is a bit out of the way.
 Still, it is only about 70 km from Hat Yai.
 I enjoyed my visit to Khao Nam Khang Tunnel, and it has sparked my interest in the history of these complexes and of the struggle of the Communist Party of Malaya.
-I labelled these tunnel complexes the “Cu Chi Tunnels” of Thailand.
-They are certainly as exciting and very much worth visiting.
-After having spent a couple of hours at the tunnels, it was time to continue to Hat Yai.
-It is the largest city in Songkhla province.
-I checked into the Aloha Hotel, which was the right choice.
-Hat Yai is the business centre of the Deep South while Songkhla is the cultural centre.

 Friday, Day 8, May 11, 2018